South Molton Pannier Market Heritage Project

 HERITAGE CELEBRATION

-Heritage Officer services provided by Ace Holds The Space, commissioned by South Molton Town Council
+Heritage Officer, Youth Workshop, Community Engagement co-design and Media Production services provided by Ace Holds The Space, commissioned by South Molton Town Council

 Community-led heritage documentation programme celebrating the Pannier Market's stories and its importance to South Molton.
 Young people and community members working together to preserve irreplaceable memories and create a lasting heritage display.

-Project Timeline: January - June 2026 Heritage Celebration Day: Likely May 2026 (depending on roof completion)
+Project Timeline: January - July 2026 Heritage Celebration Day: Saturday 4th July 2026 (depending on roof completion)

 What We're Creating Together

-Commissioned by South Molton Town Council, Ace Holds The Space provides Heritage Officer services for this 6-month community heritage programme.
+Commissioned by South Molton Town Council, Ace Holds The Space provides Heritage Officer, Youth Workshops, Community Co-design and Multi-Media Production services for this 6-month community heritage programme.

 Working in partnership with the Town Council, we're bringing together young people, market traders, local residents and heritage experts to document the Pannier Market's story and create a visual and aural heritage display that will be installed in the market itself.
 This isn't about external experts telling South Molton's story.